source: Random House

-- How easy are the main ingredients to find?
+- How easy are the supplies to find?

 - How simple or complicated are the instructions?

-- Realistically, how many of these recipes am I likely to make?
+- Realistically, how many of these projects am I likely to make?

 disclaimer: this review was done through my affiliation with Blogging For Books.
 Although I received a copy for review, the thoughts expressed are entirely my own.